monotykamary/elevenlabs-docs-mcp/README.md

 # ElevenLabs Documentation MCP Server

 A Model Context Protocol (MCP) server for interacting with ElevenLabs documentation.
-This is really a glorified GitHub MCP server pointint to their `fern` docs on GitHub.
+This is really a glorified GitHub MCP server point it to their `fern` docs on GitHub.

 ## Overview